 ‘Who is she?’

 ‘You remember Michael the young man I met on the plane.
 Well she’s his mother.
 He invited me home for dinner and I met her.
 I can’t wait for you to meet her.
 You will love her.’

-Synopsis:

-A teenager runs away from home to find herself.
-She stows away on a liner to Australia and eventually meets up with her pen pal in Melbourne.
-Her father a professor wanted her to go to Uni but she had other plans.
-They are reunited in Australia.